 Guidance on composing for flute.
-BCMG flautist Tony Robb talks on video about composing for flute: the range, traditional and extended techniques and composing idiomatically for the instrument.
+BCMG flautist Tony Robb talks about composing for flute: the range, traditional and extended techniques and composing idiomatically for the instrument.

 The suggested extended technique notations below are only suggestions.
 Please feel free to invent your own or just write in the part what you would like the musician to do.
 All the note heads we have used can be found in the Sibelius software.